LucaBarile/USBDriveDataStealer/README.md

   <li>
     The .NET Framework<br>
     I wrote USB Drive Data Stealer in C# for .NET Frameowrk 4.5 using Visual Studio 2019 so, in order to run it, you must have that version of the framework (or a later one) installed.<br>
-    If it isn't already installed on your OS, you can download it from <a href="https://www.microsoft.com/en-us/download/details.aspx?id=30653" target="_blank" rel="noopener noreferrer">here</a>.
+    If it isn't already installed on your OS, you can download it <a href="https://www.microsoft.com/en-us/download/details.aspx?id=30653" target="_blank" rel="noopener noreferrer">here</a>.
   </li>

   <li>